 Kids Garden Camp: June 22-24 & June 27

 This outdoor camp for children ages 7-11 years will include group lesson time in the Pavilion as well as “hands-on” time in the Community Garden each day.
 The camp will be held Tuesday-Thursday at 9am-12pm, plus campers will sell harvested garden produce on Sunday after the 11:25 Service.

 Campers will be introduced to the basics of gardening including planting seeds, watering, sunlight, growth cycles, weeding, and harvesting.
 These young gardeners will learn about pollinators, insects, worms, what makes healthy soil, the benefits of organic gardening, sustainability, and earth care.
-Campers will also have an opportunity to paint and decorate a picnic table and some garden elements.
+Campers will also have an opportunity to paint and decorate some garden elements.

-Parents and family members are invited to a 11:30 am reception on Thursday where the campers will make and serve salsa from vegies they harvested (chips provided).
-Note that each family will only consume their own camper’s salsa!
+Parents and family members are invited to a 11:30 am reception on Thursday where the campers will make and serve pico from vegies they harvested (chips provided).
+Note that each family will only consume their own camper’s pico!